Time for your favorite answer: MAYBE. While there are many black and white situations in insurance, there are plenty of GRAY ones too.

 Situation #6- The person driving the car is EXCLUDED from your auto policy

 So, in the world of auto insurance, we have what’s called an EXCLUSION.
 Here’s an example: You have a perfect driving record.
 Your 18 year old daughter, who lives with you, does not.
 In fact her driving record makes her ineligible for your auto policy.

 So in order to keep your auto policy okey-dokey, you EXCLUDE her as a driver.
 What this means is that the driver named in the exclusion is NOT covered on your auto policy, under any circumstance.
 So if the excluded driver drives the vehicle on your policy, has an accident and hurts someone or damages his property, the insurance company WILL NOT pay.

 So although this situation stretches slightly beyond a “friend” it can certainly happen.
 So again, it bears repeating: if you let someone drive your car and he gets into an accident AND that someone is excluded, there is NO coverage.
 You get to pay for the injuries and damages out of YOUR pocket.
 Big yikes here.

 Again, I can’t stress ENOUGH that although these are general examples, if you have a specific question about YOUR policy, you need to call your agent or insurance company to get the right answer for your situation.

-So, before you lend your car to your friend, it’s best to ask a few questions.
-Although it may seem awkward, it could save you both a lot of trouble down the road (including a denied claim!)
+If you’re thinking of lending your car to a friend, you need to ask questions.
+Don’t make assumptions that he or she is covered.
+It may seem awkward, but could save you both a lot of trouble down the road (including a denied claim!)